rkumae96/Coding_Assignment/README.md

 Your work will be evaluated on the accuracy of the implementation, the depth of your analysis, and your ability to articulate the effects of these changes on the model's performance.

+# Task 3: Training Loop Implementation

+In this task, we have implemented a flexible training loop capable of running in different environments: single GPU, Distributed Data Parallel (DDP), and Fully Sharded Data Parallel (FSDP).

+## Features

+### Single GPU Training Loop

+The single GPU training loop is the basic form of the training loop that runs on a single GPU.
+The relevant script can be found in `train_single_gpu.py`, which is designed to be simple and straightforward for quick experiments or smaller models.

+### Distributed Data Parallel (DDP)

+To leverage multiple GPUs to speed up training, we've extended the single GPU training loop to a DDP training loop.
+This is implemented in `train_ddp.py` and follows the best practices as suggested in [PyTorch's DDP tutorial](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html).

+### Fully Sharded Data Parallel (FSDP)

+For training very large models efficiently, we've integrated FSDP into our training loop.
+This advanced setup shards model parameters, gradients, and optimizer states across multiple GPUs, significantly reducing the memory footprint per GPU.
+The implementation is available in `train_fsdp.py`.
+For a comprehensive understanding of FSDP, refer to [Gupta et al., 2020, Training GPT-3 Like Models on a Single Machine](https://arxiv.org/pdf/2101.06840.pdf).

+## Deliverable

+The deliverable includes three Python scripts:

+- `train_single_gpu.py`: The training loop for a single GPU setup.
+- `train_ddp.py`: The training loop adapted for DDP, enabling training across multiple GPUs.
+- `train_fsdp.py`: The training loop that implements FSDP for efficient training of large models.

+## Documentation

+Each script is accompanied by documentation that illustrates how to run the training loop in each setting.
+This documentation provides an overview of the setup and usage instructions for each training mode.

+## Evaluation Scheme

+Each feature implementation is awarded points based on functionality and compatibility with the different GPU setups:

+- **Single GPU**: 10 points
+- **DDP**: 10 points
+- **FSDP**: 20 points

+To run the training loops, ensure you have the required environment setup, which may include installing necessary libraries, configuring distributed computing environments, and preparing the dataset for model training.